 - Only a single interaction between a user (N + 1) entity and the supporting (N) entity is required to initiate transmission of data.
 Once a request for data transfer has been made (or an (N)-SDU is delivered to the destination (N + 1) entity), no further interaction takes place between the user (N + 1) entity and the supporting (N) entity at its (N)-SAP. - Since a connection is not established prior data transfer, data transfer is based on an a priori knowledge shared between the two communicating (N + 1) entities.
-Similarly, at each end, there is an a priori agreement between a user (N + 1)entity and its supporting (N) entity regarding (N)-services available at the (N)-SAP.
+Similarly, at each end, there is an a priori agreement between a user (N + 1) entity and its supporting (N) entity regarding (N)-services available at the (N)-SAP.
 Further, since negotiation is not performed, this a priori knowledge or agreement is not altered. - Each data-unit is considered to be self-contained, in that the required address information is communicated together with the data.
 Independence of data-units from others implies that a sequence of data-units handed over to the (N)-layer at one end may not be delivered to the destination (N + 1) entity without loss or duplication or even in the same sequence.

+This chapter introduces the basic structure of the OSI architecture in terms of seven avers.
 The basic principles used in developing the layers are also introduced.
-Each layer OSI architecture is defined in terms of the services it offers and as a collection of functions.
-The functions implemented within the layers enhance the services, in -by-step fashion, from those made available by the communication media to those d by user applications.
-This chapter also contains a brief discussion on OSI and cCITT.
+Each layer in the OSI architecture is defined in terms of the services it offers and as a collection of required functions.
+The functions implemented within the layers enhance the services, in step-by-step fashion, from those made available by the communication media to those required by user applications.
+This chapter also contains a brief discussion on OSI andards currently available, and their status regarding adoption by ISO and CCITT.